CraryPrimitiveMan/awesome-with-star/awesome/hangtwenty_dive-into-machine-learning.md

 Whenever you apply Machine Learning to solve a problem, you are going to be working in some specific problem domain.
 To get good results, you or your team will need "substantive expertise" AKA "domain knowledge."
 Learn what you can, for yourself...
 But you should also **collaborate.** You'll have better results if you collaborate with domain experts.
 (What's a domain expert?
 See the [Wikipedia entry](https://en.wikipedia.org/wiki/Subject-matter_expert), or [c2 wiki's rather subjective but useful blurb](http://wiki.c2.com/?DomainExpert).)

-### :bow: A note about Machine Learning and User Experience
+### :bow: A note about Machine Learning and User Experience (UX)

+I couldn't say it better:

+> **Machine learning won’t figure out what problems to solve.** If you aren’t aligned with a human need, you’re just going to build a very powerful system to address a very small—or perhaps nonexistent—problem.

+Quote is from ["The UX of AI" by  Josh Lovejoy](https://design.google/library/ux-ai/), whole article is a great read!

-Why pick out UX?
-Well, today we are [_surrounded_](https://en.wikipedia.org/wiki/Machine_learning#Applications) by software that utilizes Machine Learning.
+Today we are [_surrounded_](https://en.wikipedia.org/wiki/Machine_learning#Applications) by software that utilizes Machine Learning.
 Often, the results are directly user-facing, and intended to enhance UX.

 Before you start working ML into every aspect of _your_ software, you should get a better understanding of UX, as well as how ML and UX can relate.
 For some cursory overview, [start with Quora](https://www.quora.com/search?q=machine+learning+ux), which has some interesting, thoughtful discussions on the subject.
 Then, if you you know a coworker or friend who works in UX, take them out for coffee or lunch and pick their brain.
 I think they'll have words of encouragement as well as caution. _(Do you know good resources on this?
 Pull requests welcome for all parts of this guide, including this section!)_

-By no means will that make you an expert in UX, but maybe it'll help you know if/when to reach out for help (hint: almost always — UX is really tricky and you should work with experts if you can!).
+By no means will that make you an expert in UX, but maybe it'll help you know if/when to reach out for help (hint: almost always — UX is really tricky and you should work with experts whenever you can!).

 ### :bow: A note about Machine Learning and Security (InfoSec, AppSec)